 Neighborhood Meeting Observations.
 Members of the RDA research team attended and observed two Neighborhood Crime Prevention Council (NCPC) meetings.
 Using an observation data collection tool, observers documented environmental details, OPD and public attendance, topics and nature of discussion, and progress towards Measure Z objectives.

-2 During the sergeant focus group, representatives from one area were not available.
-A follow-up focus group with these individuals was conducted on a later date.
+&lt;sup>3 During the Sergeant focus group, representatives from one area were not available.
+A follow-up focus group with these individuals was conducted in September 2019.